top of page

 Shalik.jpg

-Loo was born with a rare genetic condition known as Poland Syndrome, which leaves them missing their left pectoral muscles, and prevents their ribs from protecting their heart.
-After spending the first two and a half years of their life in an orphanage, partially due to this condition, they were adopted by two loving parents who embraced them — disorder and all.
-As they began to develop breasts, the left side was disproportionately smaller than the right (about 4 cup sizes.)
-After undergoing reconstructive surgery to balance out the large difference in cup sizes, Loo received a tattooed nipple from Friday Jones, which helped them find a new sense of confidence.
-The reconstructive surgery left Loo’s original nipple on the side of their breast, which they are planning to ink into a UFO to pay homage to the surgery.
+Loo was born with a rare genetic condition known as Poland Syndrome, which left him missing his left pectoral muscles, and prevents his ribs from protecting his heart.
+After spending the first two and a half years of his life in an orphanage, partially due to this condition, he was adopted by two loving parents who embraced him— disorder and all.
+As he began to develop breasts, the left side was disproportionately smaller than the right (about 4 cup sizes.)
+After undergoing reconstructive surgery to balance out the large difference in cup sizes, Loo received a tattooed nipple from Friday Jones, which helped him find a new sense of confidence.
+The reconstructive surgery left Loo’s original nipple on the side of their breast, which he had tattooed into a UFO to pay homage to the surgery.

 Loo was raised Jewish, following the notion that tattoos were taboo.
-However, after watching tattoos provide a source of power and healing for her child, Loo’s mother found an appreciation for tattoos recently, even getting a matching one with her child.
+However, after watching tattoos provide a source of power and healing for her child, Loo’s mother found an appreciation for tattoos recently, even getting a matching one with him.

 IMG_1700 (1).jpeg